Optimizing Leapover Lengths of L\'evy Flights with Resetting

 In the specific case of Lévy stable processes we can write explicitly $I(z)$ in terms of the polylogarithm $\mathrm{Li}_{1+1/\mu}(z)$, hence we get an analytical curve that we can compare with simulations.
 The agreement of Eq. \eqref{eq:ell_b_approx} with data is shown in Fig. \ref{fig:muc_b}.
 We find that the approximation reflects well the behavior of the numerical data for small $b$, although it tends to underestimate them, more so as $b$ increases.

 To summarize, we have shown that stochastic resetting is an effective mechanism to control the leapover lengths of one-dimensional Lévy flights performing a myopic search.
-We have demonstrated that restarting the search with a certain optimal probability can be more effective in minimizing the final distance from the target than resetting after every single jump.
+We have demonstrated that, in contrast to the scenario without resetting, a finite average leapover length is attained and that, moreover, in some cases there exists an optimal resetting probability strictly smaller than one that minimizes the average leapover distance.
+Consequently, for probabilities close to this optimal value, the average leapover distance is smaller than that obtained by a single jump.
+A sufficient condition for this is given by Eq. \eqref{eq:Cond}.
 For Lévy stable processes, we have illustrated our findings in the phase diagram of Fig. \ref{fig:muc_b}.
-Our work, along with other research in the literature, opens the way for the study of search strategies aimed at optimizing the coupling of spatial and temporal variables, such as first-passage times and leapover lengths.
+This diagram also shows an interesting phase in which nontrivial optimization is possible even if Eq. \eqref{eq:Cond} is not verified.
+This work, in conjunction with other research in the literature, opens the way for the study of search strategies aimed at optimizing the coupling of spatial and temporal variables, such as first-passage times and leapover lengths.
+To expand the generality of our results, it would be beneficial in the future to investigate the phase diagram more thoroughly and for different types of jump distribution, as well as to conduct a rigorous study of the nontrivial phase violating Eq. \eqref{eq:Cond}, which in the present work is only investigated numerically.

-\ifarXiv \foreach \x in {1,...,\numbersupplementpages} {
+\ifsupp \foreach \x in {1,...,\numbersupplementpages} {

 \includepdf[pages={\x,{}}]{\supplementfilename} } \fi